tyler-meier/Simulation/doc/DESIGN.md

 to add an event handler for when the mouse is clicked on one of the rectangles and add a method in the abstract simulation file that changed the cell when a rectangle was clicked.

+Simulation: It was really hard to make further simulations since we did not have a cell class, but after the cell class was added, the design allowed us to make our project really flexible.

 ## New Features HowTo
 Configurations: In order to write new parameters to the simulations simply include then in the XML file.
 The back/front end should be able retrieve them via this method.